Rainy Day Unmounted Lessons

 There’s a lot more to horses than looking good on their backs... even the Horsemanship Levels have unmounted objectives covering essential ground skills and riding theory, and rainy day lessons can help students progress to the next Level.

 Owning and caring for horses is an all-weather activity.
-We still have to feed our horses and pay for their hay when the winter winds start howling.
-We want our students to appreciate this — but we also want them to look forward to their horse time no matter what.
+We still have to feed our horses and pay for their hay when it’s pouring rain or the winter winds are howling.

 This means teaching lots of flexible unmounted lessons that your students find relevant, interesting and FUN!

-Your rainy day toolbox will need to be customized to the goals of your clients and your answers to these three questions:
+Your toolbox of inclement weather lessons will need to be customized to the goals of your clients and your answers to these three questions:

 Once you have a clear picture of your logistics, start a notebook or binder of lesson plans and ideas.